Freshness and the Limits of Heuristic Trend Detection in Temporal RAG: Evaluation

 \section{Evaluation}

-We evaluate the temporal memory layer for its ability to correctly identify scripted trends and improve retrieval accuracy for time-sensitive queries across two distinct datasets: a controlled synthetic log stream and a noisy, real-world public dataset.
+We evaluate the temporal memory layer for its ability to correctly identify scripted trends and improve retrieval accuracy for time-sensitive queries across three corpora: a controlled synthetic log stream, the noisy CERT logon dataset, and a topically-diverse corpus of NVD CVE descriptions.